Ákos Zuigéber

-Ákos Lajos Zuigéber (born 8 November 2002) is a Hungarian professional footballer who plays as a right winger for Nemzeti Bajnokság II club MTK Budapest.
+Ákos Lajos Zuigéber (born 8 November 2002) is a Hungarian professional footballer who plays as a right winger for Nemzeti Bajnokság II club Budafok on loan from MTK Budapest.

 Club career

 Zuigéber made his professional debut with MTK Budapest on the 4 August 2019 against Aqvital FC.
 He already made an impact on his second game, scoring two goals against Dorogi FC on the 11 August 2019.
 Zuigéber also played in the UEFA Youth League with the club U19.

 On 28 July 2020, Zuigéber joined Dorogi FC on loan from MTK for the 2020–21 season.

 On 6 July 2021, Zuigéber joined Budafok on a new season-long loan.
+On 22 December 2023, Zuigéber moved on a new loan to Szeged.

 International career

 Zuigéber is a U17 international with Hungary, having allowed his team to qualify for both European championship and U17 World cup.